 Teeth Frequently Extracted for Orthodontic Treatment:

 The most commonly extracted teeth are the premolars since their absence doesn’t affect the functionality or aesthetics of the mouth.
-Also, premolar extraction allows to create space for the rest of the tooth to align perfectly.
+Also, premolar extraction allows to creation of space for the rest of the tooth to align perfectly.

 Pros and Cons of Tooth Extraction: